The COVID-19 pandemic has impacted almost every aspect of higher education.

-SAT and ACT exams were cancelled last minute, causing students and their families to panic.
+SAT and ACT exams were canceled last minute, causing students and their families to panic.
 Students were bumped from testing centers that couldn’t meet social distancing guidelines.
-Colleges suddenly went test optional, leaving students unsure of how this change would affect the college admissions process.
+Colleges suddenly went test-optional, leaving students unsure of how this change would affect the college admissions process.

 Now that the United States has seemingly made it past the worst of the pandemic, the dust is beginning to settle.
 But like the virus itself, the impact on standardized testing and college admissions could linger indefinitely.

 Juniors and seniors preparing for the coming round of college admissions should keep these considerations in mind: